usercode/SmartResults/README.md

 ## How to use it
 - Result and Result{T} are structs to prevent memory allocation
-- Integrated JsonSerializerConverter for Result and Result<T>
+- Integrated JsonConverter for Result and Result<T>
 - Chaining flow
 - Exception flow